 Inclusion framework for the voluntary sector in Reading

-Azra Raja, RVA’s Inclusion Development Worker, is working on an inclusion framework for the voluntary sector in Reading, to help managers and trustees consider equality, diversity and inclusion in their own organisations.
-As part of this project, this page highlights inclusion-rated resources and news.
+Azra Raja, RVA’s Inclusion Manager, has created a process to develop inclusion for the voluntary sector in Reading, helping managers and trustees consider equality, diversity and inclusion in their own organisations.
+This page highlights inclusion related resources and news.

-Please contact Azra by emailing azra.raja@rva.org.uk if you have any questions or would like to have a informal chat around this area.
+Please contact Azra by emailing azra.raja@rva.org.uk if you have any questions or would like support and guidance with developing inclusion in your organisation.

-- Blog: journey to better diversity, equality and inclusion in your organisation
+- Blog: journey to better equality, diversity and inclusion in your organisation

 - Why language matters when talking about race and diversity